-Looking to explore as a , or looking to set up a home base in the Great White North?
+Looking to explore Canada as a digital nomad, or looking to set up a home base in the Great White North?
 Despite being an expensive country globally, there are cities here capable of meeting the needs of location-independent Digital Nomads.

 In this post, we’ll list three which have come to our attention over the past year.